wochifan/Lunar-Storm/README.md

 * APIKEY_FIREBASE : Firebase is used as database for the concerts list
 * APIKEY_GMAP : Google Map allows us to have an auto-completion and to show the map for the concerts.
 * APIKEY_FB : A module with Facebook, not used, but allows you to collect the photos on a fb page you administrate
+* APIKEY_IG : In order to collect the recent photos in Instagram

 You can add a video in /public/video in order to have it as background.
 (You would change the name in the index.html)